mikeslaby3/React-Clicky-Game/README.md

 # React-Clicky-Game

-Clicky game is a memory game where the objective is to click all 12 photos without clicking a photo twice.
-Each time you click a photo, the order of the images are randomly shuffled around.
+Memory game where the objective is to click all 12 photos without clicking the same photo twice.
+Each time you click an image, the order is randomly shuffled around.

 As an avid Boston sports fan, I decided to make the game Red Sox themed with the pictures being players on their 2018-2019 defending World Champions roster.
-Yankees suck.

 To get started, just click a Sox player!
+(No Yankees fans allowed)

 ## Technologies Used